 Researchers at MIT have developed a new power source by making a high-temperature version of materials called photonic crystals.
 By using metals such as tungsten or tantalum, the two-dimensional photonic crystals operate at temperatures up to 1200 degrees Celsius and could be used to power anything from portable electronic devices to NASA spacecraft.

-A team of MIT researchers has developed a way of making a high-temperature version of a kind of materials called photonic crystals, using metals such as tungsten or tantalum.
+A team of MIT scientists has developed a way of making a high-temperature version of a kind of materials called photonic crystals, using metals such as tungsten or tantalum.
 The new materials — which can operate at temperatures up to 1200 degrees Celsius — could find a wide variety of applications powering portable electronic devices, spacecraft to probe deep space, and new infrared light emitters that could be used as chemical detectors and sensors.

 Compared to earlier attempts to make high-temperature photonic crystals, the new approach is “higher performance, simpler, robust and amenable to inexpensive large-scale production,” says Ivan Celanovic ScD ’06, senior author of a paper describing the work in the Proceedings of the National Academy of Sciences.
 The paper was co-authored by MIT professors John Joannopoulos and Marin Soljačić, graduate students Yi Xiang Yeng and Walker Chen, affiliate Michael Ghebrebrhan and former postdoc Peter Bermel.